ExploreGinger and NutmegStay Fit

 Hiking in Provence

-The idea for this hike came from a friend at the International Hiking group of Provence.
-The twosome needed to find a short hike that was not too far from the house, so they would have enough time to get the car to the mechanic.
+The idea for this hike came from a friend at the International Hiking Group of Provence.
+The two needed to find a short hike not too far from the house so they would have enough time to get the car to the mechanic.

-Nutmeg consulted her “Must Do” list for Provencal activities; it was February so a day at the beach was not rising to the top of the chart.
-Not too far down the list, was this walk, les Gorges de Régalon a short, challenging hike that was close to home.
+Nutmeg consulted her “Must Do” list for Provencal activities; it was February, so a day at the beach was not rising to the top of the chart.
+Not too far down the list was this walk, les Gorges de Régalon, a short, challenging hike close to home.

 Hiking Notes: